bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 that we tested two different hypothesis sets.
 Instead, we can simply compare the “allDEStatsPairedTreatControlvsProtac” and “allDEStatsPairedTime6vs24” data sets, which were generated using EdgeR’s topTags().
-The tables retuned by this function contain the Benjamini-Hochberg (BH)-adjusted p-values.
-This is the appropriate method for MHT correction because two distinct glmQLFTests were run for each column of the contrast matrix, so the different comparisons (6 vs 24 hours, and protac vs control) had to be independtely corrected for multiple hypothesis testing as a result.
-However, if the method utilized was Bonferroni correction, we should consider gathering both comparisons and jointly re-adjusting for MHT by forming new contrasts to find regions that are DA between any of the groups.
+By default, this function returns the table with Benjamini-Hochberg (BH) adjusted p-values for each QL F-test.
+This choice of MHT correction method was appropriate because two distinct glmQLFTests were run for each of the different comparisons (6 vs 24 hours, and protac vs control), and BH correction was conducted separatelty for each one.
+However, if the method utilized was Bonferroni correction, we should consider gathering both comparisons and jointly re-adjusting for MHT to find regions that are DA between any of the groups.

 ### `#?#` *How many differential peaks did you find (FDR&lt;0.01). - 1 pt*